Inspector Montalbano (TV series): International transmission

 The BBC holds the United Kingdom transmission rights.
 "Excursion to Tindari" and "Montalbano's Croquettes" were shown on BBC Four in December 2008.
 On 11 February 2012, "The Snack Thief" was broadcast in its 9 pm Saturday evening slot.
 On 25 August 2012, BBC Four began to broadcast a series of 12 episodes.
 From 19 October to 9 November 2013, the four series nine episodes were broadcast and referred to as Series 3.
 In June 2014, BBC Four began a re-run of all existing episodes and this time commencing in the correct running order.
-However the episodes (as detailed in dates above) for series 8 were shown in a different order than the Italian sequence.
-This remains the U.K. sequence for the BBC iPlayer stream.
+However the episodes (as detailed in dates above) for season 8 were shown in a different order than the Italian sequence.
+This remains the U.K. sequence for the BBC iPlayer stream and the U.K. DVD collection release.

-In the United States, the series is retitled Detective Montalbano and streams on MHz Choice.
+In the United States, the series is retitled Detective Montalbano and streams on MHz Choice in Italian, subtitled in English by MHz staff.
+Also available free through many library systems via Hoopla.

 In Australia, the series was shown on Special Broadcasting Service in Italian, subtitled in English by SBS staff.